Emby01/Emby01/README.md

 - Or maybe software development now.
 - Game development (kind of)
 # 🌱 What I’m currently learning
 I'm overall just trying to get the hang of creating things with GitHub.
 Also trying to figure out how to get better at programming.
-And so trying to use Unity.
+And also trying to use Unity (and following Brackeys tutorials bc im dum).
 # 💞️ I’m looking to collaborate on:
 Nothing. interesting choice of emoji for the template github.
 Collaboration is fun but that's something that I like to call a *later problem*.
 Keep that in mind.
 # 📫 How to reach me ...